civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 9

-[*Deleted*]
+The Commissioner may engage on a temporary basis the services of persons having technical or specialized knowledge to advise and assist the Commissioner in the exercise of his or her powers and the performance of his or her duties and functions under this or any other Act of Parliament and, with the approval of Treasury Board, may fix and pay the remuneration and expenses of those persons.

 ### Section 10

-The Commissioner may engage on a temporary basis the services of persons having technical or specialized knowledge to advise and assist the Commissioner in the exercise of his or her powers and the performance of his or her duties and functions under this or any other Act of Parliament and, with the approval of Treasury Board, may fix and pay the remuneration and expenses of those persons.

-### Section 11

   **(1)** The Commissioner must, before commencing the duties and functions of office, take the following oath or make the following solemn affirmation:

-  **(2)** Every employee of the Commissioner and every person whose services are engaged under section `10` must maintain the security clearance required by the Government of Canada.
+  **(2)** Every employee of the Commissioner and every person whose services are engaged under section 9 must maintain the security clearance required by the Government of Canada.

   **(3)** The Commissioner and every person referred to in subsection (2) must follow established procedures or practices, including any requirement found in a Treasury Board policy, guideline or directive, for the secure handling, storage, transportation and transmission of information or documents.

+### Section 11

+The Commissioner, a former Commissioner, any current or former employee and any person whose services are or were engaged under section 9 may disclose information that they obtained, or to which they had access, in the course of exercising their powers or performing their duties and functions under this or any other Act of Parliament only for the purpose of exercising those powers or performing those duties and functions or as required by any other law.

+## Duties and Functions

 ### Section 12

-The Commissioner, a former Commissioner, any current or former employee and any person whose services are or were engaged under section `10` may disclose information that they obtained, or to which they had access, in the course of exercising their powers or performing their duties and functions under this or any other Act of Parliament only for the purpose of exercising those powers or performing those duties and functions or as required by any other law.

-## Duties and Functions

-### Section 13

-The Commissioner is responsible, as set out in sections `14` to `21`, for
+The Commissioner is responsible, as set out in sections 13 to 20, for

 reviewing the conclusions on the basis of which certain authorizations are issued or amended, and certain determinations are made, under the `Communications Security Establishment Act` and the `Canadian Security Intelligence Service Act`; and

 if those conclusions are reasonable, approving those authorizations, amendments and determinations.

+### Section 13

+The Commissioner must review whether the conclusions — made under subsections 34(1) and (2) of the `Communications Security Establishment Act` and on the basis of which a Foreign Intelligence Authorization was issued under subsection 26(1) of that Act — are reasonable.

 ### Section 14

-The Commissioner must review whether the conclusions — made under subsections 35(1) and (2) of the `Communications Security Establishment Act` and on the basis of which a Foreign Intelligence Authorization was issued under subsection 27(1) of that Act — are reasonable.
+The Commissioner must review whether the conclusions — made under subsections 34(1) and (3) of the `Communications Security Establishment Act` and on the basis of which a Cybersecurity Authorization was issued under subsection 27(1) or (2) of that Act — are reasonable.

 ### Section 15

-The Commissioner must review whether the conclusions — made under subsections 35(1) and (3) of the `Communications Security Establishment Act` and on the basis of which a Cybersecurity Authorization was issued under subsection 28(1) or (2) of that Act — are reasonable.
+The Commissioner must review whether the conclusions — made under paragraph 39(2)(a) of the `Communications Security Establishment Act` and on the basis of which an authorization referred to in section `13` is amended, or made under paragraph 39(2)(b) of that Act and on the basis of which an authorization referred to in section `14` is amended — are reasonable.

 ### Section 16

-The Commissioner must review whether the conclusions — made under paragraph 40(2)(a) of the `Communications Security Establishment Act` and on the basis of which an authorization referred to in section `14` is amended, or made under paragraph 40(2)(b) of that Act and on the basis of which an authorization referred to in section `15` is amended — are reasonable.
+The Commissioner must review whether the conclusions — made under subsection 11.03(2) of the `Canadian Security Intelligence Service Act` and on the basis of which a class of Canadian datasets is determined under subsection 11.03(1) of that Act — are reasonable.

 ### Section 17

-The Commissioner must review whether the conclusions — made under subsection 11.03(2) of the `Canadian Security Intelligence Service Act` and on the basis of which a class of Canadian datasets is determined under subsection 11.03(1) of that Act — are reasonable.
+The Commissioner must review whether the conclusions — made under subsection 11.17(1) of the `Canadian Security Intelligence Service Act` and on the basis of which the retention of a foreign dataset was authorized — are reasonable.

 ### Section 18

-The Commissioner must review whether the conclusions — made under subsection 11.17(1) of the `Canadian Security Intelligence Service Act` and on the basis of which the retention of a foreign dataset was authorized — are reasonable.
+The Commissioner must review whether the conclusions — made under subsection 11.22(1) of the `Canadian Security Intelligence Service Act` and on the basis of which a query of a dataset in exigent circumstances was authorized — are reasonable.

 ### Section 19

-The Commissioner must review whether the conclusions — made under subsection 11.22(1) of the `Canadian Security Intelligence Service Act` and on the basis of which a query of a dataset in exigent circumstances was authorized — are reasonable.
+The Commissioner must review whether the conclusions — made under subsection 20.1(3) of the `Canadian Security Intelligence Service Act` and on the basis of which a class of acts or omissions is determined — are reasonable.

 ### Section 20

-The Commissioner must review whether the conclusions — made under subsection 20.1(3) of the `Canadian Security Intelligence Service Act` and on the basis of which a class of acts or omissions is determined — are reasonable.

-### Section 21

-  **(1)** After conducting a review under any of sections `14` to `17`, `19` and `20`, the Commissioner, in a written decision,
+  **(1)** After conducting a review under any of sections `13` to `16`, `18` and `19`, the Commissioner, in a written decision,

-    must approve the authorization, amendment or determination if he or she is satisfied that the conclusions at issue are reasonable, **and must set out his or her reasons for doing so**; or
+    must approve the authorization, amendment or determination if he or she is satisfied that the conclusions at issue are reasonable, and must set out his or her reasons for doing so; or

     must not approve the authorization, amendment or determination if he or she is not so satisfied, and must set out his or her reasons for doing so.

-  **(2)** After conducting a review under section `18`, the Commissioner, in a written decision,
+  **(2)** After conducting a review under section `17`, the Commissioner, in a written decision,

-    must approve the authorization if he or she is satisfied that the conclusions at issue are reasonable, **and must set out his or her reasons for doing so**;
+    must approve the authorization if he or she is satisfied that the conclusions at issue are reasonable, and must set out his or her reasons for doing so;

     must approve the authorization with conditions — respecting the querying or exploitation of the foreign dataset or the retention or destruction of the dataset or of a portion of it — and provide reasons for doing so, if he or she is satisfied that those conclusions are reasonable once the conditions are attached; or